JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ### Addition of signatures for user convenience

-As above, we add a signature which plays no role vis-à-vis LearnAPI.jl.
+As above, we add a signature for convenience, which the LearnAPI.jl specification neither requires nor forbids:

 ```@example anatomy2
 LearnAPI.fit(learner::Ridge, X, y; kwargs...)  = fit(learner, (X, y); kwargs...)